Which Of The Following Is Not A Function Of Kidneys

 Introduction: The Amazing Workhorses of the Body

 Before we address the question of which function is not performed by the kidneys, let's first establish their primary roles.
 The kidneys are bean-shaped organs, about the size of a fist, located on either side of the spine, below the rib cage.
-Their primary function is to filter blood and produce urine, a process that involves several complex steps.
+Consider this: their primary function is to filter blood and produce urine, a process that involves several complex steps.
 This seemingly simple process is actually a highly sophisticated system that maintains a stable internal environment crucial for survival.

 Primary Functions of the Kidneys: A Deep Dive